stormpath/stormpath-documentation/source/reference.rst

     * - ``verificationEmails``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to the collection of Verification Emails for this Application.
+      - The endpoint for Verification Emails for this Application.

     * - ``authTokens``
       - String (:ref:`Link <about-links>`)